The Past, Present & Future of Google PageRank

 Download WebSite Auditor

-The future of PageRank
+The future of PageRank algorithm

-This year PageRank has turned 23.
+This year the PageRank algorithm has turned 23.
 And I guess, it’s older than some of our readers today:) But what’s coming for PageRank in the future?
 Is it going to altogether disappear one day?

 Search engines without backlinks